He Jianxin

 He Jianxin (何健欣 (Héjiànxīn); born 1992) is a professional wushu taolu athlete from Hong Kong.

 Career

 Junior career

 He began practicing wushu at the age of seven.
-After joining the Guangdong Provincial Wushu team in 2008, she competed in the 2009 Asian Junior Wushu Championships and won the gold medal in women's group A nanquan.
+After joining the Guangdong Provincial Wushu team in 2008, he competed in the 2009 Asian Junior Wushu Championships and won the gold medal in women's group A nanquan.

 Senior career

 After being transferred to Hong Kong, He made her international debut at the 2017 World Wushu Championships where she became the world champion in nandao and nangun and a bronze medalist in nanquan.
 This qualified her for the 2018 Taolu World Cup where she was a double gold medalist once again in nandao and nangun.
 At the 2019 World Wushu Championships, she was a double gold medalist in nangun and duilian with Yuen Ka Ying and Liu Xuxu, and a bronze medalist in nanquan.

 At the 2022 Asian Games (hosted in September-October 2023), He finished 5th overall in the women's nanquan event.
 She won a gold medal in duilian and silver medals in nanquan and nangun at the 2023 World Wushu Championships.
 A year later, she won silver medals in nangun and duilian and a bronze medal in nanquan at the 2024 Taolu World Cup.